chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 **Student 1:**
 TECH QUESTION:
-1) What would you consider a "good" commit message?
+1) When working in a group, what role do you find yourself naturally gravitate towards?
+2) What is a relational database?
-What is an aggregate function in SQL?
-(Optional stretch: What are some examples of aggregate functions and why would you use one?)
+3) What is an aggregate function in SQL?

 PROMPT:
-(Part 1) As a client, I need a database to keep track of the giant cookies I sell online.
-As a developer creating the database, what columns will you include in the cookie table?
-(Open to interpretation - just an exercise in thinking through a problem.)
+(Part 1) As a developer, you have been tasked with creating a database for your client who sells giant cookies online.
+What columns would you recommend to your client to have in the cookie table?
+(Open to interpretation - just an exercise in thinking through a problem.
+Optional stretch: What data type would each column have?)

 (Part 2) Write a SQL query that will return the type and price of the most expensive cookie in the database.

 Instructor's Notes:
-Aggregate functions - SUM, COUNT, MAX, MIN, AVG
 Possible columns include type of cookie, price, size, cost of materials, calories, delivery date, delivery location, special instructions...
 The goal is to get them asking questions and doing some creative thinking.
 ```sql
 SELECT type of cookie, price